stellaservice/glue_ops/README.md

 jobs:
   - name: UniqueName # Make this name unique (collisions for the same repo & base branch can be dangerous)
-    fileSync: namedSync # This must be a reference to a named fileSync
+    fileSyncs: [] namedSync # This must be a reference to a named fileSync
     branch: master # Used to branch off of and PR back to
 ```